omachala/ha-treemap-card/.changeset/tender-years-attend.md

 'ha-treemap-card': minor
 ---

-Show unavailable sensors in your treemap with `filter.include_unavailable: true`.
+Show unavailable sensors in your treemap with `filter.unavailable: true`.
 Perfect for battery monitoring dashboards where dead sensors matter as much as low batteries.
 Customize the color with `color.unavailable`.